Local null-controllability of a system coupling Kuramoto-Sivashinsky-KdV and elliptic equations: Control acting in the KS-KdV equation

 \subsection{Null controllability of the nonlinear system: control in KS-KdV equation}

-In this section, by using the control cost of the linear system, given by \Cref{Thm-linear-control-KS}--\Cref{point-1}, we shall prove the local null-controllability of our nonlinear model \eqref{nonlinear-KS}--\eqref{bd}--\eqref{in}.
+In this section, by using the control cost of the linear system, given by \Cref{Thm-linear-control-KS}--\Cref{point-1}, we shall prove the local null-controllability of our nonlinear model \eqref{nonlinear-KS}--\eqref{bd}--\eqref{in} for given initial data $u_0\in H^{-1}(0,1)$.
 The proof will be based on the so-called source term method developed in \cite{Tucsnak-nonlinear} followed by a Banach fixed point argument.